 This EIS provides findings for air quality impacts for 2035 and 2050.
-In 2035, emissions of NO{X_1} PM2.5, and SO_2 increase, and emissions of CO and VOCs decrease, under all CAFE standard action alternatives compared to the CAFE No-Action Alternative.
-In 2050, emissions of NO{X_1} and SO_2 increase under some CAFE standard action alternatives and decrease under others, while emissions of PM2.5, CO, and VOCs decrease under all CAFE standard action alternatives, compared to the CAFE No-Action Alternative.
-In 2035, emissions of NO{X_1} PM2.5, and SO_2 increase under the HDPUV FE standard action alternatives compared to the HDPUV No-Action Alternative, while emissions of CO and VOCs decrease.
-In 2050, emissions of NO{X_1} and SO_2 increase, and emissions of CO, PM2.5, and VOCs decrease, under all HDPUV FE standard action alternatives compared to the HDPUV No-Action Alternative.
+In 2035, emissions of SO2 increase, and emissions of CO, NO_x, PM2.5, and VOCs decrease, under all CAFE standard action alternatives compared to the CAFE No-Action Alternative.
+In 2050, emissions of SO2 increase under some CAFE standard action alternatives and decrease under others, while emissions of CO, NO_x, PM2.5, and VOCs decrease under all CAFE standard action alternative.
+In 2035, emissions of SO2 increase under all CAFE standard action alternatives, compared to the CAFE No-Action Alternative.
+In 2035, emissions of SO2 increase under the HDPUV FE standard action alternatives compared to the HDPUV No-Action Alternative, while emissions of CO, NO_x, PM2.5, and VOCs decrease.
+In 2050, emissions of SO2 increase, and emissions of CO, NO_x, PM2.5, and VOCs decrease, under all HDPUV FE standard action alternatives compared to the HDPUV FE standard action alternatives and emissions of CO, NO_x, PM2.5, and VOCs decrease.
+In 2050, emissions of SO2 increase, and emissions of CO, NO_x, PM2.5, and VOCs decrease, under all HDPUV FE standard action alternatives compared to the HDPUV No-Action Alternative.

 The changes in emissions are small in relation to total criteria pollutant emissions levels during this period and, overall, the health outcomes due to changes in criteria pollutant emissions through 2050 are projected to be beneficial.
 The directions and magnitudes of the changes in total emissions are not consistent across all pollutants.
 This reflects the complex interactions between tailpipe emissions rates of the various vehicle types; the technologies assumed to be incorporated by manufacturers in response to the standards; upstream emissions rates (which also reflect the assumption of increased adoption of PEVs after 2035); the relative proportions of gasoline, diesel, and other fuels in total fuel consumption changes; and changes in vehicle miles traveled (VMT) from the rebound effect.
-Other CAFE Model inputs and assumptions, which are discussed in Chapter 2, Proposed Action and Alternatives and Analysis Methods, and at length in Section II of the proposed rule preamble, Chapter 2 of the Technical Support Document, and Chapter 4 of the Preliminary Regulatory Impact Analysis issued concurrently with the EIS, including the rate at which new vehicles are sold, will also affect these air quality impact estimates.
+Other CAFE Model inputs and assumptions, which are discussed in Chapter 2, Proposed Action and Alternatives and Analysis Methods, and at length in Section III of the final rule preamble, Chapter 2 of the Technical Support Document, and Chapter 3 of the FRIA issued concurrently with the EIS, including the rate at which new vehicles are sold, will also affect these air guality impact estimates.
 It is important to stress that changes in these assumptions would alter the air pollution estimates.
-For example, if NHTSA has overestimated the rebound effect, 16 then emissions would be lower; if NHTSA has underestimated the rebound effect, then emissions would be higher.
-In addition, in 2035 and 2050, the CAFE standard action alternatives would result in decreased incidence (or no substantial increased incidence) of PM2.5-related adverse health impacts, and the HDPUV FE standard action alternatives would result in unchanged or decreased incidence of those impacts.
-Decreases in adverse health outcomes include decreased incidences of premature mortality, acute bronchitis, respiratory emergency room visits, and work-loss days, due to decreases in downstream emissions particularly for PM2.5.
+For example, if NHTSA has overestimated the rebound effect,22 then emissions would be lower; if NHTSA has underestimated the rebound effect, then emissions would be higher.
+In addition, in 2035 and 2050, the CAFE standard action alternatives would result in decreased incidence of PM2.5-related adverse health impacts, and the HDPUV FE standard action alternatives would result in unchanged or decreased incidence of those impacts.
+Decreases in adverse health impacts include decreased incidences of premature mortality, acute bronchitis, respiratory emergency room visits, and work-loss days, due to decreases in downstream emissions particularly for PM2.5.